rust-lang/rust/doc/tutorial/syntax.md

 `true` and `false` produce the boolean literals.

 Character literals are written between single quotes, as in `'x'`.
-You may put non-ascii characters between single quotes (your source file should be encoded as utf-8 in that case).
+You may put non-ascii characters between single quotes (your source files should be encoded as utf-8).
 Rust understands a number of character escapes, using the backslash character:

 `\n`